daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 - [Docker](#docker)
 - [Visual Studio Code Extensions](#visual-studio-code-extensions)

+## Installation notes

+In all the sections below,
+if you are presented with the choice to download either a 64-bit or a 32-bit version of the application **always** choose the 64-bit version.

 ## Google Chrome browser

 In MDS we will be using many tools that work most reliably on the Google Chrome browser (including our online quiz software).
 To install it, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.